What Is a Licensed Professional Clinical Counselor (LPCC)?

 LPCCs and Licensed Professional Counselors (LPCs) are closely related and often have overlapping definitions.
 An LPCC is technically a specific type of LPC, but it’s important to note that the two terms are not always mutually exclusive.
 Some states offer both types of licensure, while others offer only one or the other.

-For states that offer both LPC and LPCC licensure, the LPC designation is typically broader.
+For states that offer both LPC and LPCC licensure, the LPC designation is typically broader but does not permit the counselor to practice in a clinical context.
 Many states use it to refer to a variety of types of counselors, including rehabilitation and career counselors, who do not necessarily have training in mental health treatment.
-In contrast, the title LPCC refers specifically to counselors who are responsible for diagnosing and treating mental health conditions.
+In contrast, the title LPCC refers specifically to counselors who are trained to diagnose and treat mental health conditions.

 In addition, LPC licensure is more widely available within the United States than LPCC licensure.
 While counselors can receive an LPC designation in two dozen states, the LPCC credential only exists in six specific states:

-States that do not have an LPCC credential may instead use designations like Licensed Clinical Professional Counselor (LCPC), Licensed Clinical Mental Health Counselor, and Licensed Mental Health Counselor (LMHC).
-These licenses are often quite similar to an LPCC by definition, and they also often have a different level of meaning than the more general term of LPC.
+States that do not have an LPCC credential may instead use designations like Licensed Clinical Professional Counselor (LCPC), Licensed Clinical Mental Health Counselor (LCMHC), and Licensed Mental Health Counselor (LMHC).
+These licenses are often quite similar to an LPCC by definition, and they also often have a different level of meaning than the more generalized LPC designation

 What is a Licensed Marriage and Family Therapist (LMFT)?

 An LMFT works with couples and families who are struggling with conflict, substance abuse, or mental health problems.
-They evaluate and diagnose mental health disorders and use psychotherapy as a form of treatment.
+They evaluate and diagnose problems within a couple or family unit, and use various forms of psychotherapy as a form of treatment.
 LMFTs provide essential services for families and couples who want to have more productive, positive relationships over the long term.

 LMFTs focus on a variety of issues that create difficult dynamics within families and relationships.
 Some of the areas that they commonly treat include:

-LMFTs are also trained to help individuals cope with the consequences of aging.
+LMFTs are also trained to help individuals, families, and couples cope with the consequences of aging or other life transitions and changes.
 For instance, an LMFT might offer support to a client whose parent is developing symptoms of dementia or Alzheimer’s disease, which can permanently alter the nature and quality of the relationship.
 The LMFT might help the parent and child find ways to relate to one another in spite of their changing circumstances and give the child an opportunity to express frustration or grief over shifting caretaking responsibilities.

-The goal of an LMFT is to help a family or romantic couple improve the quality of their social interactions and emotional connection while offering techniques and strategies to address disagreements.
-Marriage and family therapy thus relies heavily on group therapy sessions, but many clients also receive individual treatment.
+The goal of an LMFT is to help a family or couple improve the quality of their social interactions and emotional connection while offering techniques and strategies to address disagreements, conflict, or ongoing challenges.
+Marriage and family therapy thus relies heavily on techniques used in group therapy sessions, but many clients also receive individual treatment.
 This allows them to speak to the LMFT privately about issues that they may not yet feel comfortable addressing with other family members.
 It also creates a safe space for discussing behavior that could be dangerous or unhealthy, such as verbal, physical, or psychological abuse.

-While LMFTs can use techniques like cognitive behavioral therapy to help address a client’s struggles, they face certain limitations.
-Holding an LMFT license does not grant the ability to:
+While LMFTs can use techniques like cognitive behavioral therapy or emotion focused therapy to help address a client’s struggles, they face certain limitations.
+Holding an LMFT license does not necessarily grant the ability to:

 LMFTs who believe that a client is in need of physical treatment or medication can make a referral to a licensed psychiatrist, psychologist, or medical doctor.